waxbetty/Sushi-fork-1/readme.md

 ### Creating the Popover

-Make sure everything in `scripts.js` is commented.
+Make sure everything in `scripts.js` is commented or deleted.
 Add this to `scripts.js`:

 ```js
 var mapClicker = document.querySelector('.map');